vitaliystoyanov/goevent-api/README.md

 # Search events service

 This is a REST API for event notifications.
-This app created to help people quickly find interesting activities depending on the location (person location or selected manually).
-With this service you are always updated with the latest events for every taste.
+This app created to help people quickly find interesting activities depending on the a lot of filters like location (eg. country, city, street, etc.), distance, categories, time interval, etc. With this service you are always updated with the latest events for every taste.

 ## Versions API